LoggingNewMemory/KanagawaMirrorBot/README.md

 ![Banner](https://github.com/user-attachments/assets/98670ceb-c51e-47ee-a8bf-82e77dc67085)

-Mirror Bot that transfer the file to User Google Drive <br />
+Mirror Bot that runs on Google Colab.
+It transfer the file to User Google Drive <br />
 Note: Take some time for the file to appear in GDrive

 Want to try? <br />